Tekki/docker-sql-ledger/README.md

 ## Folder Structure

 The container will create and use a volume located at `/var/sldata` with the following structure:

     ├ css
     ├ images
     ├ spool
     ├ templates
     └ users

+# Source

+The source of this image on [GitHub](https://github.com/Tekki/docker-sql-ledger).